neobernad/tabular2xml/README.md

 `./converter -i input.tsv -o output.xml`

+Default delimiter is ',', you may change this behaviour with the argument `col-divider`.

 A config file with `-c` can be especified:

 `./converter -c config.cfg -i input.tsv -o output.xml`